Exploring Existential Humanistic Therapy: Finding Meaning in Existence

 Existential humanistic therapy, also known as existential therapy or humanistic-existential therapy, is a psychotherapeutic style focusing on exploring and understanding the individual’s unique experience of existence, meaning-making, and personal growth.
 Existential humanistic therapy is rooted in the philosophies of existentialism and humanism.
 This therapeutic style places emphasis on transcending life’s momentary challenges through individual freedom, personal responsibility, and search for meaning.

-James F. T. Bugental, one of the pioneers of existential humanistic psychotherapy, wrote that one of the primary challenges is “to respond to the pervasive ‘dis-ease’ arising from feelings of emptiness and the lack of personal meaning” (1992).
+James F. T. Bugental, one of the pioneers of existential humanistic psychotherapy, wrote that one of the primary challenges is “to respond to the pervasive ‘dis-ease’ arising from feelings of emptiness and the lack of personal meaning” (Bugental, 1992).
 Accordingly, helping clients resolve the emptiness is a primary goal in existential humanistic therapy.

 In existential humanistic therapy, the therapist aims to create a supportive and non-judgmental space where individuals can explore their authentic selves, confront existential concerns, and navigate life’s challenges.
 Basically, the therapist facilitates an exploration of the client’s values, beliefs, and goals, encouraging self-reflection and taking responsibility for personal growth.